-Your Voter Account Identifier is your email address.
+Your Voter Account identifier is your email address.
 If you go into your own Voter Account and change your data, it is associated with your account identifier.
-Changing your account profile data does not duplicate and create a new account, it simply updates your profile.
+Editing your account profile data does not duplicate and create a new account, it simply updates your profile.

-Each person with a Voter Account needs to use their own email address in association his/her own account data.
+Each person with a Voter Account needs to use their own email address in association with his/her own account data.
 Each person should register starting at the beginning of the registration process and save their data in the account as instructed.
-Please do not skip steps give any one access to your account or try to speed the registration form generation process with a family member, just to avoid entering your common address data.
+Please do not skip steps or give anyone access to your account.